 Birch Aquarium at Scripps

-Uncover the exciting oceanic discoveries of the world-renowned Scripps Institution of Oceanography of UC San Diego at the Birch Aquarium at Scripps.
-Located on the cliffs above La Jolla Shores Beach, explore where the wonders of the ocean come alive while taking in the phenomenal ocean view!
+At the Birch Aquarium uncover the exciting oceanic discoveries of the world-renowned Scripps Institution of Oceanography of UC San Diego.
+Located on the cliffs overlooking La Jolla Shores, explore where the wonders of the ocean come alive while taking in the phenomenal ocean view!
 Enjoy live exhibits of more than 5,000 specimens representing more than 380 species of fish and invertebrates!
 See majestic displays of coral reefs and the fishes that live there, meet La Jolla’s legendary Leopard Sharks at ElasmoBeach, discover how we can harness the renewable energy of the wind, sun and waves, and more!

 Click on coupon to print